How to Create or Refine a Content Marketing Strategy

 The hardest part of a content marketer’s job is turning writing into revenue.
 The second hardest part is proving your success to other people.
 That’s where reporting comes in.

 No content marketing strategy is complete without reporting.
-By measuring the traffic, keyword rankings, newsletter sign-ups and conversions generated by your content, you create a feedback loop that allows you to ditch ineffective tactics and double-down on successful formats.
-(You also make it easy to win—and keep—budget from your managers and exec team).
+By measuring the traffic, keyword rankings, newsletter sign-ups, and conversions generated by your content, you create a feedback loop that allows you to ditch ineffective tactics and double down on successful formats.
+(You also make it easy to win—and keep—budget from your managers and executive team.)

 We’ve already mentioned the difficulties of attributing concrete revenue growth to content marketing, so we recommend tracking a few leading indicators to help prove the value of your work.
 Sustained increases in the following metrics almost always result in increasing sales and revenue:

 • Month-on-month traffic growth.
 A well-executed content marketing campaign should generate compounding traffic, where traffic from previously published articles adds to traffic from newer articles.
-6% month-on-month total traffic growth is a realistic target to beat.
+Six percent month-on-month total traffic growth is a realistic target to beat.

 • Month-on-month organic traffic growth.
 Most blogs get the bulk of their website traffic from organic search, and regularly publishing keyword-targeted content should lead to more organic traffic, each and every month.
-We found that most blogs see their organic search traffic grow by 8% each month.
+We found that most blogs see their organic search traffic grow by 8% monthly.

 • Total backlinks and referring domains.
-Traffic isn’t the only way to gauge the success of an article: content marketing can be a powerful tool for acquiring backlinks, something which is particularly valuable for new blogs with low domain authority—these links will improve the search performance of your entire website.
+Traffic isn’t the only way to gauge an article's success: content marketing can be a powerful tool for acquiring backlinks, which is particularly valuable for new blogs with low domain authority.
+These links will improve the search performance of your entire website.

 • Total keyword rankings.
 Healthy, well-optimized articles should rank for a broad cross-section of keywords.
 These keyword rankings are often a leading indicator of future traffic: the more rankings your article has, the greater the traffic you can expect the post to generate in the coming weeks and months.

 • Target keyword rankings.
-For many searches, the lion’s share of traffic is earned by the articles that rank within the top three search results, so it’s important to track each article’s performance for its target keyword.
+For many searches, the lion’s share of traffic is earned by the articles that rank within the top three search results, so tracking each article’s performance for its target keyword is important.

 Content marketing generally takes time to deliver results.
 Reporting these metrics can go a long way towards relieving this frustration and demonstrating quick and sustained wins to managers and executives.